ericlau00/systems-level-programming/README.md

 - generally a bad idea to typedef a struct
   - this hides that a variable is a struct
 - there needs to be a semicolon after brace closes struct because gcc expects a variable name at end of struct prototype.
-- normally don't declare structs inside main
+- normally don't declare structs inside mai
   - struct prototypes are defined outside of any particular function
   - can also declare struct prototypes in header files
 - . operator has precedence over the * (dereference) operator